dmbarbour/glas/docs/GlasCLI.md

         glas --run MacroRef -- Static Args -- Dynamic Args

-The program must be 1--1 arity and will receive `["Static", "Args"]` on the data stack.
+The macro program must be 1--1 arity and here would receive `["Static", "Args"]` on the data stack.
 The returned value must represent an application, which then is run receiving `["Dynamic", "Args"]`.
-Returning another application macro is permitted.
+The '--' separator may be omitted if it would be the last argument.

 The macro program has access to the same effects API as language modules, i.e. 'log' and 'load'.
-Application macros can usefully be viewed as user-defined language extensions for glas command line arguments.
-The expectation is that they'll usually be combined with user-defined operations.
+Application macros are essentially user-defined languages for the command line interface, and combine nicely with the syntactic sugar for user-defined operations.

-### Process Networks

-Process networks use the 'proc' header.

-        proc:(do:Process, Annotations)

-The process network also represents a transactional step function (it could be compiled into one) but in a manner that makes sequences, concurrency, partitioning, incremental computing, communication, etc. much more obvious to an optimizer.
-The glas command line can take advantage of this to improve performance.

-Design of process networks is ongoing, within the [glas applications](GlasApps.md) document.

 ## Extended Effects API